Your account type and transactions will determine whether or not you receive a tax form.

 Domestic, Non-IRA accounts receive a Consolidated Form 1099

 Standard (non-retirement) accounts will receive a Consolidated Form 1099 if at least one of the following conditions apply during the tax year.
-Retirement accounts do not receive a consolidated 1099.
+Retirement accounts do not receive a Consolidated 1099.
 To view our Consolidated 1099 Guide, please click here.

 You will receive a 1099 if your account:

-- Created a closing transaction
+- Had a closing transaction

 - Earned at least $10 in interest (1099-INT)

 - Earned at least $10 in dividends (10990-DIV)

 - Had an Original Issue Discount (OID) that was valued at least $10 (1099-OID)